No Such Thing as a "Free" Consultation

 What should employees do?
-Avoid free legal advice or opinions provided over the Internet, however tempting that may be.
+Avoid free consultations or legal advice provided over the Internet, however tempting that may be.
 Don’t work with lawyers who simply dabble in employment law.
 Ensure you understand how you will be billed for the lawyer’s time.
-In a recent British Columbia case, an appeal court struck down a law firm’s bill because the client hadn’t been advised that the firm planned to bill what it considered was a “fair” fee for the work it performed, not simply its hourly rate.

 Whitten & Lublin’s legal team can provide insight and advice into your specific circumstances.
 If you are looking for employment lawyers and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone at (416) 640-2667 today.